Yourself or Someone Like You: Artwork lawsuit

 In 2005, almost a decade after the album's release, the band was sued by Frank Torres, the man on the album's cover.
 Torres claimed the band never asked for his permission to use his image on the sleeve.
 In the litigation, Torres claimed the photo was taken as he was walking down the street after being asked to pose.
 He also claimed the photo had caused him emotional distress.
 Torres justified the delay in suing Matchbox 20 by claiming he had first seen the album photo within two years of the litigation.
+The lawsuit was later dismissed.
 Torres died in 2016 at age 73.